- The Crypto Fire

 Hot Wallets

-Hot wallets are cryptocurrency wallets connected to the internet, making them ideal for quick transfers and active trading.
+Hot wallets are crypto wallets connected to the internet, making them ideal for quick transfers and crypto custody you can carry in your pocket.
 Popular examples include MetaMask, Phantom, and Trust Wallet.
 Each offers unique features:

 MetaMask: Integrates seamlessly with Ethereum and DeFi platforms.